iWinston/typeorm-plus/docs/select-query-builder.md

     WHERE user.name = 'Timber'
 ```

-This will select timber only he has photos, but won't return his photos in result.
+This will select timber if he has photos, but won't return his photos.

 ## Joining any entity or table

-You can join not only relations, but also other not related entities or tables.
+You can not only join relations, but also other not related entities or tables.
 Examples:

 ```typescript